oliviergob/aws-lambda-ec2-snapshots/README.md

 # Lambda EC2 tools

-This project aims to contains a collection of tools to administrate an EC2 instance estate using Amazon Lambda functions.
+This project aims to contains a collection of tools to administrate an EC2 estate using Amazon Lambda functions.

 **Existing functionalities**

   - EC2 Instance Automated Snapshots

-**Todo**

-- EC2 Instance Automated Start and Stop

 # Installation and Configuration
 ## prerequisites